Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: limit and dual conformal symmetry

 where $q$ is the period of the periodic Wilson lines.
-Note that the previously used zone variable $x_{4}$ in Figure~\ref{fig:phi2master} corresponds to $\bar{x}_1$ with $x_{14}=x_{1\bar{1}}=q$ \footnote{We mention that to describe $N_c$-leading form factors, it is sufficient to introduce only $x_{1,2,3}$, $\bar{x}_{1}$ and the loop dual variables $x_{a,b,c,d}$.
+Note that the previously mentioned zone variable $x_{4}$ in Figure~\ref{fig:phi2master} is labeled as $\bar{x}_1$ here with $x_{14}=x_{1\bar{1}}=q$ \footnote{We mention that to describe $N_c$-leading form factors, it is sufficient to introduce only $x_{1,2,3}$, $\bar{x}_{1}$ and the loop dual variables $x_{a,b,\ldots}$.
 When considering a general conformal boost $b^{\mu}$, these dual variables can simultaneously satisfy the transformation rule \eqref{eq:ddcitransformation}.
 If adding more $\bar{x}$, in general one needs to be careful about whether \eqref{eq:ddcitransformation} still holds for the new $\bar{x}$.}.
-One can perform a special conformal transformation on the dual coordinates as
+A special conformal transformation acting on the dual coordinates can be defined as

 where $b^{\mu}$ is a conformal boost vector.